ajahne/blog/_drafts/2020-2-4-removing-duplicates-from-array.md

 }
 ```

 Now that you see where we are heading, how did we get there?
-Let's start with the problem statement and pushed forward!
+Let's start with the problem statement and push forward!

 ## The Removing Duplicates Problem
 From the book [Programming Interviews Exposed](https://www.amazon.com/Programming-Interviews-Exposed-Secrets-Landing/dp/1118261364):